 Baptisms and Weddings

 Advice has been received from the national Church about the conduct of these special services during the health emergency.
-We will be contacting those who have booked baptisms and weddings with us but please get in touch if this affects you and you have any questions.
+We are in contact with those who have booked baptisms and weddings with us but please get in touch if this affects you and you have any questions.

 Bereavement and funerals